Statement of purpose: cultural knowledge evolution in 10+3 questions

 mOeX aims to understand the principles guiding knowledge evolution in social agents.
 It considers agents behaving according to their knowledge and beliefs.

-In its whole generality, this applies to human beings, possibly animals, as well as software agents.
+In its whole generality, this applies to human beings, possibly animals, as well as software agents, possibly neuronal.
 But, we study them chiefly in a well-controlled computer science context using formal knowledge representations.

 Why does mOeX do this?